ML-Bioinfo-CEITEC/ENNGene/README.md

 The last section determines the network architecture.
 You may define architecture for each of the selected branches separately, as well as for the common part of the network following the branches' concatenation.

-`Number of layers` First set a number of layers per each part (branch or common part of the network).
+`Number of layers` First set a number of layers per each part (branches or common part of the network).

 `Layer type` Types available for the branches:
  * [Convolution layer](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Conv1D)